open-scholarship-sfu/phase1-base/implementation_committee/tor.md

 2. Committee Membership\
     The Committee will consist initially of six members from across SFU, with the goal of expanding to 16 members by January 2026.
 The Committee will be chaired by the lead of the Open Scholarship Framework and will also include the Open Science Community Manager.
-The remaining of the 14 members will strive to include one member from each Faculty, and members from relevant stakeholder groups including, but not limited to, Library, Research Ethics Board, IT, and the Office of the Vice-President, Research and
+The remaining 14 members will strive to include one member from each Faculty, and members from relevant stakeholder groups including, but not limited to, Library, Research Ethics Board, IT, and the Office of the Vice-President, Research and